Two Week Notice

 Q: How does an employer develop a resignation policy?

 A: If the employer has a policy for terminating employees, it should establish a policy for employees quitting.
 If the employer plans for the unexpected, the better prepared it will be for employee departures.
-There are some expectations and rules the employer should clearly establish in its company policy on quitting, including:
+Talk to an experienced employment lawyer to learn about the expectations and rules the employer should clearly establish in its company policy on quitting.

 Q: What else can an employer do about turnover?